ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-datm-namelist.rst

 Normally you wouldn't customize the ``CLM_QIAN`` settings, but you might replicate it's use for your own global data that had similar temporal characteristics.

+.. _clm1pt-and-its-datm:

 ----------------------------------
 CLM1PT mode and it's DATM settings
 ----------------------------------

 In ``CLM1PT`` mode the model is assumed to have half-hourly or hourly data for a single-point.
 For the supported datasets that is exactly what it has.
 But, if you add your own data you may need to make adjustments accordingly.
 Using the ``CLM_USRDAT_NAME`` resolution you can easily extend this mode for your own datasets that may be regional or even global and could be at different temporal frequencies.
 If you do so you'll need to make adjustments to your DATM settings.
 The dataset has all data in a single stream file.
 The time-stamps of the data were also adjusted so that they are at the middle of the interval.
 Because, of this the ``offset`` is set to zero, and the ``tintalgo`` is set to ``nearest``. ``taxmode`` is set to ``extend`` and ``mapalgo`` is set to ``nn`` so that simply the nearest point is used.

 If you are using your own data for this mode and it's not at least hourly you'll want to adjust the DATM settings for it.
 If the data is three or six hourly, you'll need to divide it up into separate streams like in ``CLM_QIAN`` mode which will require fairly extensive changes to the DATM namelist and streams files.
-For an example of doing this see `Example 5-8 <CLM-URL>`_.
+For an example of doing this see :ref:`eg-sim-data-from-prev-sim`.

 .. _cplhistforcing: